-I’m a huge seafood & fish lover and I try to make sure I get the recommended 2-portions per week.
-I don’t always have time to go to the fishmonger, so I often rely on top-quality frozen fish.
-In the past months, I’ve been collaborating with Iceland to raise awareness on the #PowerOfFrozen, to show all the amazing foods you can bring to the table with minimum efforts.
+I'm a massive seafood & fish lover and I try to make sure my family and I get the recommended 2-portions per week.
+I don't always have time to go to the fishmonger, so I often rely on top-quality frozen fish.

 Packed with nutrients and bold vibrant flavors, these Spicy Scallops with Pumpkin Puree make a lovely gluten-free starter and are sure to steal the show at your next dinner party!